|

 22 Samuel McCann, Railway and Steam Packet Tavern

-20 Meharg & Beck, fancy warehouse and hardware
+20 Meharg & Beck, fancy warehouse and hardware shop

 18 John Devlin, auctioneer and furniture sale room